Test-based Patch Clustering for Automatically-Generated Patches Assessment: Our approach

 {\bf Test-case generation.} \approach receives as input the plausible patches generated by a set of {\sc apr} tools and generates new test cases for the patched files (i.e., buggy programs to which plausible patches were applied to).
 We use automated test case generation tools for this purpose.

-{\bf Test-case execution.} \approach executes the generated test cases on each patched program version: We call this approach {\it cross test-case execution}, because the test cases generated for a given patched program version are executed on another patched version of a given buggy program.
-This cross execution aims to detect the behavioral differences among the generated patches that we use in clustering afterwards.
+{\bf Test-case execution.} \approach executes the generated test cases on each patched version of the program: We call this approach {\it cross test-case execution}, because the test cases generated for a given patched program version are executed on another patched version of a given buggy program.
+This cross execution aims to detect the behavioral differences among the generated patches that we use in clustering afterward.

-{\bf Clustering.} \approach receives the results from the execution of each test case on a patched version of a given buggy program, and uses this information to cluster patches together: if two patches have the same output for all the test cases generated, then they belong to the same cluster.
+{\bf Clustering.} \approach receives the results from the execution of each test case on a patched version of a given buggy program and uses this information to cluster patches together: if two patches have the same output for all the test cases generated, then they belong to the same cluster.
+Each cluster of patches will also be furnished with test cases for which the patches fail, and the corresponding failures observed.

-{\bf Patch Selection.} \approach automatically selects one single patch for each cluster.
-This selected patch produces the same program behavior as all the other patches in a given cluster, with respect to our automatically generated test set.
-The selection is done based on a strategy, which is given as input to \approach.
-This steps allows \approach to reduce the number of patches that are presented to the {\it \patchreviewer}.

-A \patchreviewer could be, for example, a software developer that has developed and pushed a buggy version, which is exposed, for instance, via failing test cases executed by a continuous integration platform ({\sc ci}).
-Without using \approach, the \patchreviewer needs to assess patches produced by repair approaches that they have integrated, for instance, in their {\sc ci}.
+These steps allow \approach to reduce the number of patches that are presented to the {\it \patchreviewer}.
+A \patchreviewer could be, for example, a software developer that has developed and pushed a buggy version, which is exposed, for example, through failed test cases executed by a continuous integration platform ({\sc ci}).
+Without using \approach, the \patchreviewer needs to assess patches produced by repair approaches that they have integrated, for example, in their {\sc ci}.
 Using \approach, the \patchreviewer can, now, review a {\it subset} from all the generated patches, reducing the review effort.
-Moreover, for each presented patch, they have also alternative patches (those not selected from the same cluster but with the same behavior as the selected patch) and information about test-case executions.
+Moreover, for each presented patch, they also have alternative patches (those not selected from the same cluster but with the same behavior as the selected patch) and information about test-case executions.
 All this information could help \patchreviewer decide which patch to integrate into the codebase to fix the given bug.

-In the next subsections, we detail each step of \approach.
+In the following subsections, we detail each step of \approach.